exoplatform/exo-documentation/docs/SSO.rst

 Cross-domain authentication configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the above example (in both JBoss and Tomcat), the eXo Platform and SSO
+In the above example, the eXo Platform and SSO
 servers are deployed at **localhost:8080** and **localhost:8888**.
 The
 above configuration works if both servers are deployed on the same
 machine or the same domain, like eXo Platform on **portal.mydomain.com** and